 Year two has a similar setup although there are minor differences.

 In year two the VTSO engages in personal development.
-This means that he can request any activity which will improve his own performance.
+This means that the VTSO can request any activity which will improve his/her own performance.
 This is to stress his own responsibility for his proficiency.
-He may request an individual, tailor made simulator session, theory update, course, inter-colleague assessment or any other activity which adds to professional development.
+VTSO may request an individual, tailor made simulator session, theory update, course, inter-colleague assessment or any other activity which adds to professional development.

-During the second year he will also do a theory update, some sort of practice and his employer will monitor his performance on at least two occasions.
+During the second year he will also do a theory update, a practical activity and the employer will monitor his/her performance on at least two occasions.

-Finally the third year the VTSO has another simulator session (for example exposure to incidents),
+Finally the third year the VTSO has another simulator session or case study or similiar means to asses their competence in non routine situations (for example exposure to incidents),

 Do some practice activity, have another theory update and is monitored by his employer.